-STEP 1.
-Anticipate and prepare for a crisis before it happens

-- STEP 2.
-Identify, assess and report a crisis

-- STEP 3.
-Respond to a crisis

-- STEP 4.
+- STEP 1.
+Anticipate and prepare for a crisis before it happens - STEP 2.
+Identify, assess and report a crisis - STEP 3.
+Respond to a crisis - STEP 4.
 Take action

-- STEP 5.
-After crisis evaluation

 5.1 Step 1: Anticipate and prepare for a crisis before it happens